Frederick Goff - Instramental in Bratenahl's Development

 Two years after getting married, Goff joined forces with a corporate law firm headed by Virgil Kline, which counted among its clients John D. Rockefeller’s Standard Oil Company of Ohio.

 He resigned from Kline, Carr, Tolles & Goff, the predecessor of Jones Day, to accept appointment as president of the Cleveland Trust Company on June 8, 1908.
-He established new rules of operation that improved the bank’s image and its financial position; these rules included no loans to directors, a continuous daily audit, and new safeguards for assets.
+He established new operation rules that improved the bank’s image and its financial position; these rules included no loans to directors, a continuous daily audit, and new safeguards for assets.

 He was also vice-president of the Cleveland Terminal & Valley Railroad Company and the Cleveland, Lorain & Wheeling Railroad Company.
 At the time of his retirement from the practice of law, he was president of the Cleveland Bar Association.